langchain-ai/langsmith-sdk/python/README.md

-# LangChainPlus Client SDK
+# LangSmith Client SDK

-This package contains the Python client for interacting with the [LangChainPlus platform](https://www.langchain.plus/).
+This package contains the Python client for interacting with the [LangSmith platform](https://www.langchain.plus/).

 To install: